tinacms/tina.io/content/docs/errors/ambiguous-template.md

 ## How to fix

 This error can be fixed by adding a root level field of \_template to every document with this error.
-Unfortunately,  we do not have anyway to automatically migrate the content.
-It will have to be done manually or with custom scripts.
+There is not currently any way to automatically migrate the content and it must be done manually or with custom scripts.

 Ex:
 If you had a markdown file you would add: